-Moreover, the lack of specifically designed programs for the stay of the juvenile in detention constitutes a great problem, as well as his/her stigmatization by the pronouncement of this measure and aggressive atmosphere in detention.
-The use of truncheons by guards is reportedly silently accepted by juveniles as a disciplinary measure.
+Moreover, the lack of specifically designed programmes for the stay of the juvenile in detention constitutes a great problem, as well as his/her stigmatisation by the pronouncement of this measure and aggressive atmosphere in detention.
+Juveniles reportedly silently accept the use of truncheons by guards as a disciplinary measure.
 Although they consider that guards often go beyond the "reasonable" number of blows.
-125

-2) Educational measures
+2. Educational Measures